 Neon light.
 Berlin-Mitte, Germany.
 See below for the meaning of the Chinese characters. © Matt Lemon Photography.
 All Rights Reserved.

-Maybe it’s that I didn’t search enough, but where English language sources are concerned, I mostly came across male voices from Hong Kong speaking about the Umbrella Movement.
-Therefore, I spoke to several female friends in Hong Kong to learn about their views about the current situation there.
-With one exception, the quotes below are kept anonymous, in accordance with their wishes, and the very first one combines statements from two of them into one paragraph.
+As the Umbrella Movement made global headlines in the second half of 2014, reports mostly featured male voices from Hong Kong.
+Therefore, I spoke to several female friends in Hong Kong to learn about their views of the situation there.
+With one exception, the quotes below were kept anonymous, in accordance with their wishes, and the very first one combines statements from two of them into one paragraph.

 (1) Movement vs Revolution